BOOKS: AVAILABILITY...AND REVIEWS

 Guns of the Empire.
 This was one of four similar directory-style books written for Arms & Armour Press/Cassells under the pseudonym George Markham.
 The first of the series, Guns of the Elite (1987), was a tremendous success; but the book devoted to the weapons of Britain and the British Empire, the third to be released (1990), was not only the most original of the quartet but also the most interesting to compile.
 Yet it failed to sell as well as ‘Elite’, ‘Wild West’ and ‘Reich’, each of which outsold ‘Empire' by factors of ten or more.
-A case, I think, of prophets being without honour in their country', reflected in the lack of enthusiasm for a narrative successor to compare with the changes made to the other three books!
+A case, I think, of prophets being without honour in their own country, reflected in the lack of enthusiasm for a narrative successor to compare with the changes made to the other three books!
 ISBN 1-85409-072-0

 The Engine Indicator.
 An unpublished study, currently in five volumes, this is by far the most original of all the projects I've undertaken.
 Inspired by the modest collection of indicators that was displayed in the British Engineerium prior to 2005, and by my father’s connexion with indicator-makers Dobbie McInnes, I've now spent more than twenty years collecting data.
 Of course, no-one is interested in publishing the results (probably not the most commercial title!), but it is anticipated that much of the ground-breaking detail will be available through the Archiving Industry website.

 Currently, only these books are available: